rosesleni/Business-database/README.md

 12.QUERY
         i.
-Description:
+Description:This query shows employees gender,name.

-      ii.Why is it important:
+  ii.Why is it important: this is important because if you want to know your employees gender and names.

 iii: sample output:
+   Select first_name,gender
+       FROM employees;

 13.QUERY
        i.
 Description:
       ii.Why is it important: